In this page

 Blog posts Displays the number and percentage of blog posts.

 Viewed contents Displays the number and percentage of the contents (pages and blog posts) which were viewed at least once in the last 90 days.
 This KPI effectively measures the contents in active use.
 A low percentage indicates that there are many pages or blog posts that no longer receive views.
-Archive the unused Confluence pages and blog posts to help reduce clutter.
+Consider archiving the unused pages and blog posts to help reduce clutter.

 Updated contents Displays the number and percentage of the contents (pages and blog posts) which were updated at least once in the last 90 days.
 This KPI effectively measures the contents under active maintenance.
 A low percentage indicates that there are many pages or blog posts with possibly outdated content.
-Implement a periodic review workflow for the Confluence spaces containing these to encourage your users to update them.
+Consider implementing a periodic review workflow to encourage users to update the content regularly.

 Fastest changing contents Displays the contents (page or blog post) which users updated the most times in the last 90 days.